Stone-Path-Engineering/events/_posts/2024-12-04-hardware-hangout copy.md

 ### Reserve Your Spot

-Event has passed, but look for our next event to be announced soon!
+Look out for the link to RSVP - Coming Soon!

 <br /><br />